Dansby Swanson Player Props: Cubs vs. Marlins

-On Saturday, Dansby Swanson (.242 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 4:05 PM ET.
+Dansby Swanson -- with a slugging percentage of .250 in his past 10 games, including no home runs) -- will be in action for the Chicago Cubs against the Miami Marlins, with Bryan Hoeing on the hill, on April 30 at 12:05 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Marlins.
+He had a hitless showing in his previous game (0-for-3) against the Marlins.

 Dansby Swanson Game Info & Props vs. the Marlins